 - Minimum Stay3 nights

+The apartment occupies the entire second floor (one level above the street) with a secure front entry.
+The apartment is modern, bright, and airy with 12 foot ceilings, a balcony, huge windows, generous closet space, and interesting artwork and craft items.
+In addition, we have many USB charging ports throughout the flat for all of your devises.
+The larger bedroom has a queen size bed and a storage wall with two large closets and shelf space.
+The en suite bathroom for this larger bedroom has a shower and a tub.
+The second bedroom has a desk, a storage wall with one closet and a bank of shelves.
+This bedroom has a trundle bed that can be raised to create one double bed or twin beds.- (You can see how this works in our photo section.)
+The en suite bathroom in this bedroom has a shower but no tub.
 The living room has a very comfortable sofa that seats three and opens to sleep two.
 The room also has two leather tub chairs and a giant floor to ceiling window.
 Outside the window is a balcony with flower boxes.
 The dining area is at one end of the living room The table seats four with a self storing leaf that opens to seat six.
 There's a convenient pass-through to the kitchen.
-Near the table is a book case with a collection of paper back novels--if you take one, please leave one.
-In the bookcase, too, is a good collection of guide books on London and on the British Isles.
-Use them, but please leave them for the next guests.
+Near the table is a book case with a collection of paper back books.
+In the bookcase is also a collection of maps and guide books on London and on the British Isles.

 One of the best features of this apartment is its location in Little Venice, which the London Walks brochure describes as the prettiest and most romantic neighborhood in London.
 It is a quiet, tree filled neighborhood with flowers most of the year.
 One block from your doorstep is the lovely Regents Canal with its flower decked longboats (including an art gallery and a puppet theatre) and 19th century towpath.
 Walk the towpath or take a water taxi to the London Zoo or Camden Market.